-Just giving it 50% could mean death for your animals or your plants.
-The burden of having to maintain all of those things has the benefit of improving your day to day work ethic.
+Giving it 50% could mean death for your animals or plants.
+The burden of having to maintain all of those things has the benefit of improving your day-to-day work ethic.

 Survival is the most influential motivation for building a great work ether.
 Knowing that you won’t survive if you kick back and relax will get you moving every time

 The fact that most homesteaders can’t just go out and buy food or equipment because they failed to take care of it properly is also a huge motivator.
 If there is no other option but success, then you are much more likely to succeed.
 This is often referred to as “the power of broke”.

 You need to go at everything you do on your homestead with a great work ethic.
 Giving the garden 60% might give you just enough food to survive the winter, but you will wish you gave it 100% when a shelf falls and smashes 20 jars of canned beans.
 Even if you don’t end up needing that extra produce, selling produce is one of the best ways to make money on a homestead!

 Source: 5 Most Liberating Benefits To Living On A Homestead

 In the end, starting a homestead has many benefits.
 The biggest one is being much less susceptible to an SHTF event.
 If you already have a functioning homestead when societal collapse occurs, you’re well ahead of the rest of the population.

 Maybe homesteading isn’t something that you’re interested in.
 If you’re looking for something less intimidating, check out our 12 tips for new preppers.